Do you want to find success with email marketing?

 Once you sign up for an email provider, the next step is creating your list and getting your first subscribers.

-ConvertKit (or whomever you chose as a provider) will have help pages that can walk you through setting up your email list, but how can you get folks onto it?
+ConvertKit (or whomever you chose as a provider) will have help pages that can walk you through setting up your email list.
+Congratulations.
+Now you have an empty email list.
+So how can you get folks onto it?
 And who do you want on your list?

 That’s right, who is on your list matters.
-Because you’re probably not trying to sell or market your photography to everyone in the entire world.
+Because you’re probably not trying to market and sell your photography to everyone in the entire world.

 If you’re offering wedding photography services, you want potential brides, probably in a specific geographic area, on your list.
 If you do corporate or commercial photography, you’d like to be connected with business leaders and decision-makers.
 Fine art photographers want, you guessed it, fine art collectors on their list.